Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 1. Agree with other people.
 Not thoughtlessly, but find in their words something with which you can agree.

-2. Then you begin to build logic to your position step by step.
-You begin to slowly lead the interlocutor from agreeing with his idea to your position.
+2. Next, you begin to build the logic for your position step by step.
+You begin to slowly lead your interlocutor from agreeing with his idea to your position.
 Those. you find for him what he can agree with in your position.

-If emotions are difficult for you, then these techniques will require significant labor costs from you, you will be terribly exhausted (if you repeat the technique often).
+If emotions are difficult for you, then these techniques will require significant effort from you, and you will be terribly exhausted (if you repeat the technique often).

-Emotional Strike Technique- this is a sharp release of a large amount of emotions that contrast strongly with your calm state before.
-Those. you throw out all your experiences, emotions, feelings.
+Technique Emotional Strike- this is a sharp release of a large amount of emotions that strongly contrast with your calm state before.
+Those. you dump out all your experiences, emotions, feelings.
 No logic, no accusations or suggestions.
-You just dump KAMAZ pain on your interlocutor.
+You are simply dumping KAMAZ pain on your interlocutor.

-At the same time, carefully monitor the reaction of the interlocutor.
-Often, if this happened unexpectedly for a person, he temporarily turns off logical thinking, the manipulations that he used to do.
-And your task is to quickly orient yourself and take the next step (for example, apply some kind of action or technique) to bring the situation to where you need it.
+At the same time, carefully monitor the reaction of your interlocutor.
+Often, if this happens unexpectedly for a person, his logical thinking and manipulations that he previously did are temporarily turned off.
+And your task is to quickly find your bearings and take the next step (for example, apply some action or technique) to take the situation to where you need it to go

-Ideally, react with the wrong emotion that was expected of you; it is good to know the reaction of the interlocutor.
+Ideally, react with a different emotion than was expected from you; It’s good to know your interlocutor’s reaction.
 But this technique may not always go smoothly for you - in this case, the situation will not improve.

-Conclusion: i.e. Emotional shock alone does not solve the problem.
-It creates an opportunity for you to solve the problem.
-He knocks your interlocutor out of the rut in which he was driving.
-At this moment, you gain control over the situation and can pull the interlocutor to where you need.
+Conclusion: That is An emotional blow does not solve the problem on its own.
+We create an opportunity for you to solve the problem.
+He knocks your interlocutor out of the rut in which he was traveling.
+At this moment, you gain control of the situation and can pull your interlocutor where you need him to go.

-Technique Emotional background- this is when you create an emotional background with your non-verbal, and you do not show anything on verbal.
-Those. you don't verbalize the emotion, but just show it bodily (for example, show anger with sudden movements, no eye contact).
-Example: show resentment or sadness with the help of a pulled head, nervous tension, lowered shoulders, a meaningless look into the distance.
+Technique Emotional background- this is when you create an emotional background with your nonverbals, but you don’t show anything verbally.
+Those. you do not pronounce the emotion, but simply show it physically (for example, show anger with sudden movements, no eye contact).
+Example: show resentment or sadness with a retracted head, nervous tension, drooping shoulders, a meaningless look into the distance.

-Those. you show emotion, you create such a “quiet emotional theater”.
+Those. you show emotion, create such “quiet emotional theater”.

-This technique is quite "dirty" because it exploits your partner's guilt.
-If you use it often, it will have negative consequences for your psyche and for your relationships.
-This technique hurts your partner as it you deliberately cut off contact with him and this force you to act.
+This technique is quite “dirty” because it exploits your partner’s guilt.
+If you use it often, it will have Negative consequences for your psyche and for your relationships.
+This technique causes pain to your partner because... you deliberately cut off contact with him and thereby force him to act.

-If you have not calculated the pressure in this technique, then you can make it worse.
-The partner will respond to you with their emotions or outplay you when you find yourself in a position guilty(-oh).
+If you don't calculate the pressure in this technique, you can make things worse.
+Your partner will respond to you with their emotions or outplay you when you find yourself in a position guilty(-Ouch).

 The technique is very complex and does not always work.
-It is more common in couples where one partner is emotionally virtuoso, and the second is an emotional “tree” (male-female).
+It is more common in couples where one partner is emotionally virtuoso, and the other is an emotional “tree” (man - woman).

 Hidden Influence Techniques – Information Environment

-This is a complex technique that integrates the rest.
-It is usually used when we want to push into the unconscious of the interlocutor some non-obvious idea, a proposal with which it is difficult for him to agree.
-And we still don't know how he'll react to it.
+This is a complex technique that integrates the others.
+It is usually used when we want to push into the interlocutor’s unconscious some non-obvious idea, a proposal with which it is difficult for him to agree.
+And we don’t yet know how he will react to this.

-You start throwing small pieces to your interlocutor, which form a certain information environment for him, a certain information environment.
-How to make these injections?
-History techniques - metaphor, duck, small pieces of information.
-Those. you gradually surround a person with the information that will form his ability to make the decision you need.
+You begin to throw small pieces at your interlocutor, which form in him a certain information environment, a certain information environment.
+How to do these stuffings?
+Story techniques - metaphor, canard, small pieces of information.
+Those. you gradually surround the person with the information that will form his ability to make the decision you need.

-You prepare an unobvious proposal, but do not roll it out right away, but throw in pieces of information ahead of time.
-Ideally, the interlocutor should come to your proposal himself.
+You prepare a non-obvious proposal, but do not roll it out right away, but throw in pieces of information ahead of time.
+Ideally, the interlocutor will come to your proposal himself.

 Open Loop and Fractal Loop Techniques

-These techniques introduce a person to susceptibility to influence, manipulation, suggestion.
+These techniques make a person susceptible to influence, manipulation, and suggestion.

-Technique Open Loop.
+Open loop technique.
 The purpose of this technique is to interest and arouse curiosity.
-Those. you create an internal need within a person to either communicate with you further, or learn something about your question, or learn something about a specific product.
+Those. you create within a person an internal need to somehow either communicate with you further, or find out something about your question, or find out something about a specific product.

-The essence of technology open loops.
-The human brain has such a property that it tries to finish any thought it has begun.
+The essence of the technique is open loops.
+The human brain has such a property that it tries to finish any thought it starts.
 For example, it makes you watch an uninteresting movie or finish reading a boring book (you want to know how it ends at the end).

-And we can use this thing.
-We create in the head of the interlocutor open loop and some kind of distraction(examples: “We need to talk, but not here and not now, come on later”, “I know something about you, but it’s better to talk about it in another place in private”).
-And the interlocutor's brain tries to close this cycle.
-And the interlocutor himself will initiate the continuation in order to close the cycle.
+And we can exploit this thing.
+We create an interlocutor in our heads an open loop and some kind of distraction(examples: “We need to talk, but not here and not now, let’s do it later”, “I know something about you, but it’s better to talk about it somewhere else in private”).
+And the interlocutor’s brain tries to close this cycle.
+And the interlocutor himself will initiate a continuation to close the cycle.

-Depending on your goals, you can close this cycle or pull it further.
-You can take time for the interlocutor to ask you himself.
+Depending on your goals, you can close this cycle or extend it further.
+You can stall for time so that the interlocutor himself asks you.

 • This is how Apple products are sold.
-First, there are news, expectations, reviews, pre-orders, and then the product is released to the market (iPhones, iPads).
+First there are news, expectations, reviews, pre-orders, and then the product is released onto the market (iPhones, iPads).

 • Trailer before the release of the new film.

-If you don't close the cycle for too long, or if you open too many cycles and don't close them, then you can get the opposite effect, loss of interest or aggression.
+If you leave the loop open for too long or open too many loops and don't close them, you can get the opposite effect, loss of interest or aggression.

-To make the technique work even stronger, create open loops that will be of interest to the interlocutor.
+To make the technique work even more powerfully, create open loops that will be interesting to your interlocutor.

-Conclusion: these open loops force our interlocutor to initiate what we want.
+Conclusion: These open loops force our interlocutor to initiate what we want.
 Those. we want him to be interested in something, we create an open cycle for him on this topic, and he himself asks us about it.
-This works great for creating curiosity and interest.
+This works great to create curiosity and interest.

-Fractal Loop Technique.
+Fractal loop technique.
 Very similar to the previous one, but there are differences.
-The essence of the technique: you open a phrase without finishing it, start the next phrase without finishing the second, start the third, and so on in a spiral.
+The essence of the technique: you open a phrase without finishing it, start the next phrase without finishing the second, start a third, and so on in a spiral.

-The brain of the interlocutor at the same time tries to keep several open loops at the same time.
-And it burns out.
+At the same time, the interlocutor’s brain tries to maintain several open cycles at the same time.
+And this is where it burns out.

 Reaction Technique

-These are simple variations on how you can respond to manipulations addressed to you.
+These are simple variations on how you can react to manipulations addressed to you.

-This technique helps to stop someone's influence on you.
-You can prepare in advance for yourself quotes or unexpected phrases that always baffle.
+This technique helps stop someone's influence on you.
+You can prepare quotes or unexpected phrases in advance that always baffle you.

-Conclusion: by confusing the interlocutor, you do not solve the problem, but you have time to further take control of the situation and bring it to where you need it.
+Conclusion: By putting your interlocutor at a dead end, you do not solve the problem, but you have time to further take control of the situation and take it where you need it.

-How it works: the interlocutor expects some kind of reaction, emotion, justification from you, but there are none.
-The person just falls into a stupor, and you can do whatever you want with him.
+How it works: the interlocutor expects some kind of reaction, emotion, justification from you, but there is none.
+The person simply falls into a stupor, and you can do whatever you want with him.

-This technique should not be used with close people, but it works great with unfamiliar people.
+This technique should not be used with close people, but it works great with strangers.

-Conclusion: Technique handles those situations where people expect a stereotyped reaction from you.
-As a rule, you are asked for something or something is offered, and emotions, explanations, excuses are expected from you, but none of this happens.
-Plus you still have a brick face.
-This generally kicks the interlocutor out of the template, rejects the manipulation and transfers the initiative to you.
+Conclusion: The technique handles those situations where people expect a template reaction from you.
+As a rule, they ask you for something or offer something, and they expect emotion, explanations, justifications from you, but none of this happens.
+Plus your face is like a brick.
+This generally knocks the interlocutor out of the pattern, rejects the manipulation and gives you the initiative.

 Once, in a dark room, people who did not know what an elephant was were shown this animal.
-One entered the room where the elephant was, felt the trunk with his hands and said: “The elephant is like a snake.
+One entered the room where the elephant was, felt the trunk with his hands and said: “An elephant looks like a snake.
 It's long and flexible."
-Another felt the elephant's side and said, "The elephant is like a wall - it's big and flat."
-And the third, grabbing the elephant by the tail, shouted: “You are all mistaken!
-The elephant is a long rope!”
+Another felt the elephant’s side and said, “An elephant is like a wall—it’s big and flat.”
+And the third, grabbing the elephant by the tail, shouted: “You are all wrong!
+An elephant is a long rope!”

-And none of them knew it was Just an Elephant, because each of them knew only a Part.
+And none of them knew that it was Just an Elephant, because each of them knew only the Part.

-Although many people think that psychology is either a science or just testing, I don't think so.
+Although many people believe that psychology is either a science or just testing, I don’t think so.
 In my opinion, psychology is an art.
 And also, psychology is a practical action.
-That. psychology is the art of practically working with people: with relationships between people, with the attitude of a person himself to himself, to others, to the world.
-"Psyche" is a soul that lives and develops, therefore psychology is also the art of working with a person's soul, I would even say, with his heart.
+That.
+Psychology is the art of working practically with people: with relationships between people, with a person’s attitude towards himself, towards others, towards the world.
+“Psyche” is a soul that lives and develops, so psychology is also the art of working with a person’s soul, I would even say, with his heart.
 A psychologist, for example, unlike a doctor in traditional medicine, does not give any pills - this is a non-drug art of helping a person.
-To help a person open up, to help him show the whole gamut of feelings, to feel alive, able to live life to the fullest and breathe in deeply, to help gain clarity in his life, to help build relationships and raise himself - that's what psychology is.
-Through a word or a creative action, whether it is focusing on the body, dance movements or drawing, the psychologist influences a person imperceptibly, gradually.
-A psychologist helps a person to see himself from the outside.
-The psychologist is not above the client, pulling him by the hair out of his problems, but is next to the client, giving support and showing the directions in which the client could move, finding himself, discovering more and more new ways to interact with himself and the world.
+Help a person open up, help him show the full range of feelings, feel alive, capable of living life to the fullest and take a deep breath, help you gain clarity in your life, help improve relationships and lift yourself up - that’s what psychology is.
+Through a word or a creative action, be it focusing on the body, dance movements or drawing, the psychologist influences a person unnoticed, gradually.
+A psychologist helps a person see himself from the outside.
+The psychologist is not above the client, pulling him by the hair from his problems, but is next to the client, giving support and showing those directions in which the client could move, finding himself, discovering more and more new ways of interacting with himself and the world.

-Psychology has many branches, for example, child psychology and educational psychology talk about how a child develops and how to take this development into account in education; family psychology tell about how, according to what laws a family is built and how to make family relationships harmonious; clinical psychology understands severe cases of distortion of the human personality (schizophrenia, etc.); social Psychology will let you understand the structure of society and will not let you lose yourself in this society.
-There are also areas of psychology in business, for example, this organizational psychology, which allows you to learn more about the organization, its development, the interaction of its members and good leadership.
+Psychology has many directions, for example, child psychology and educational psychology they will talk about how a child develops and how to take this development into account in upbringing; family psychology will tell you how, according to what laws, a family is built and how to make family relationships harmonious; clinical psychology understands severe cases of distortion of human personality (schizophrenia, etc.); social Psychology will make you understand the structure of society and will not allow you to lose yourself in this society.
+There are also areas of psychology in business, for example, this psychology of organizations, which allows you to learn more about the organization, its development, the interaction of its members and proper leadership.

-Psychology also has many practical techniques for working with a person.
-I will name just a few.
-This, of course, Freud's psychoanalysis which is designed to understand the problems that occur in human life.
-NLP- a technique for programming a person for the best performance of tasks.
-Perzl Gestalt Therapy- the so-called "contact therapy", which considers a person as a whole, and works with his feelings and awareness.
-There are also bodily techniques, which are aimed either at working with unconscious emotional tensions in the body (Alexander technique), or at awareness of one's own movements (Feldenkrais method), or at restoring the body to its natural spontaneity through a system of exercises (Lowen's bioenergetics).
-Psychology has not forgotten about the use of such art as dance: there are a lot of techniques here, because every dancer who turned to psychology left his own unique contribution to work with a person - the freedom of his movements and feelings.
-Even drawing can be applied as a technique of psychology - it is art therapy, which, with the help of a drawing, helps a person to open up creatively and see something new in himself.
-There are even techniques taken from theatrical art - psychodrama Moreno, - which uses improvisation to change the inner world of the client, where he plays, as if truly living, many roles, working on his problem in order to better understand it.
-There are similar to psychodrama "Hellinger arrangements", there is a method of working with the body and its reactions "bodynamics", - in general, a lot of techniques and methods!
-All of them can vary and depend on what technique the psychologist has learned himself, what technique he is better at.
-Also, the methods of group work can be different and depend on the preferences of the psychologist - from a simple so-called "therapeutic group" to serious large trainings and seminars.
+Psychology also has many practical techniques for working with people.
+I'll name just a few.
+This is, of course, Freud's psychoanalysis, which is designed to understand the problems that occur in a person’s life.
+NLP- a technique for programming a person to better perform assigned tasks.
+Gestalt therapy Perzl- the so-called “contact therapy”, which considers a person as a whole and works with his feelings and awareness.
+There is also bodily techniques, which are aimed either at working with unconscious emotional tensions in the body (Alexander technique), or at awareness of one’s own movements (Feldenkrais method), or at restoring the body to its natural spontaneity through a system of exercises (Loewen bioenergetics).
+Psychology has not forgotten about the use of such art as dance: There are a lot of techniques here, because every dancer who turned to psychology left his unique contribution to the work, with a person - the freedom of his movements and feelings.
+Even drawing can be used as a psychological technique - this art therapy, which, with the help of drawing, helps a person to open up creatively and see something new in himself.
+There are even techniques taken from theatrical art - Psychodrama Moreno, - which uses improvisation to change the client’s inner world, where he plays out, as if truly living, many roles, working on his problem in order to better understand it.
+Similar to psychodrama "Hellinger arrangement", there is a method of working with the body and its reactions "bodynamics", - in general, a lot of techniques and methods!
+All of them can vary and depend on what technique the psychologist has learned himself, which technique he is better at.
+Also, the methods of group work can be different and depend on the preferences of the psychologist - from a simple so-called “therapeutic group” to serious large trainings and seminars.

-So, psychology today has very, very many techniques and methods, both individual and group, and at the beginning of his professional path, the psychologist chooses between them, but with the growth of his experience, he begins to look at psychology as a whole.
-From this moment, the psychologist either begins to use all the techniques and methods - i.e. any technique that fits the personality of the client, or he remains in his chosen direction of work - and this direction begins to spread and include a multitude of techniques and methods.
-And the psychologist then becomes a kind of artist, the creator of his path.
-And as in the epigraph to this article, psychology for him becomes not a set of techniques and methods - “trunks”, “sides” and “tails”, but a single whole - “Just an Elephant”.
+So, psychology today has very, very many techniques and methods, both individual and group, and at the beginning of its professional path the psychologist chooses between them, but as his experience grows, he begins to look at psychology as a whole.
+From this moment on, the psychologist either begins to use all the techniques and methods - i.e. any technique that suits the client’s personality, or he remains in his chosen direction of work - and this direction begins to expand and include many techniques and methods.
+And the psychologist then becomes a kind of artist, the creator of his own path.
+And as in the epigraph to this article, psychology for him becomes not a set of techniques and methods - “trunks”, “sides” and “tails” - but a single whole - “Just an Elephant”.

 Maxim Sviridov